A. M. Hanson: 2010s

 Formulates new ideas and work with studio based studies first at LCC University of the Arts London UAL, then at the University for the Creative Arts at Canterbury, BA (Hons) Fine Art graduating in 2013 with first class honours.
 New work first shown at various academic spaces and then at Galleria Uno+Uno in Milan (2012).

 Contributions to other group shows include touring show Business As Usual at various venues including for North Contemporary 2015, and the summer salon at Lubomirov / Angus-Hughes Gallery, London 2016.
 Hanson curates a group test site event at Satellite Festival, Whitstable Biennale 2012, and several interdisciplinary shows whilst at UCA.

 In A Distant, Darkened Lobby a solo show at Limbo Arts, Margate 2014 (part of the town and Turner Contemporary's Summer of Colour season), interconnected installations or 'photo sets' comprise oversized layered prints and backlit film, ready made and adapted objects and office furniture with applied transfers, and films.
 The show reimagines office spaces as fragments of artist's studios, a theme and motif that becomes central to his practice.
-Some of this work, in a new arrangement, then transfers to Regent's Place Plaza, London 2014, during Frieze Art Fair Week.
+Some of this work, in a new arrangement, then transfers to show at Regent's Place Plaza, London 2014, during Frieze Art Fair Week.